asteriusj/foafiaf/README.md

 #### Flexible Reporting Tool

+### Information Access
+Make it easy for user cohorts to access, add to, and utiize community Linked Data

 #### Web and Mobile Assessibility
 Users have ability for the Website to be Accessible Both for People with Disabilities and for Users of Mobile Devices
 * Ability to use websites and applications more accessible to people with disabilities when they are using mobile phones including people using a broad range of devices by adherence and support of Mobile Web Best Practices (MWBP)